DaltonHart/hobbit-ipsum/README.md

-# ipsum-generator
+# Hobbit Ipsum

-A simple ipsum generator.
-Open to easy themeing and configuring.
-To change what phrases are being generated open the generator.js and edit the this.sentences array.
+A simple ipsum generator themed around quotes from the hobbit.

 Have fun!